StarPlayrX/bigmac/README.md

 10. Wait
 11. Press q and Enter to reboot.

-### How to turn off System Integrity Protection (this is automated now in post installer)
+### How to turn off System Integrity Protection (this is now automated)
 1. Open Terminal in the booted recovery disk (and possibly external USB Big Sur USB installer disks made with createinstallmedia)
 2. `csrutil disable`
 3. `csrutil authenticated-root disable` (can only be done from Big Sur Recovery disks)
 4. Use Start up disk (top left to select your installation)

-### bigmac install scripts can run from a Recovery or Installer disk
+### bigmac install scripts can run BigMac11USB
-1. Use a second USB drive and put Big Mac on it.
+1. No need for a thumb drive.
 2. Omit the word `sudo`
-3. `cd /Volumes`
+3. `cd /Volume/bigmac`
 4. `ls -a`
-5. `cd /pathToBigMacDisk`
+5. `./preinstall.sh` then quit terminal and open up the installer.
-6. `cd bigmac.master` (Do not omit cd'ing to this folder it uses the working directory name to get its resources.)
+6. after the install reboot. run `./postinstall.sh` and type in your macOS path `/Volumes/macOSnamehere` I plan to make it easier soon.
-7. Follow Pre-Install or Post-Install track.
+7. For more details follow Pre-Install or Post-Install track.

 ### Videos
 1. https://starplayrx.com/downloads/preinstall_bigmac.mov